 Once eligibility is determined, a developmental specialist and the family will develop an IFSP.
 The IFSP is a document that identifies your family’s strengths and resources.
 The IFSP also clearly states the goals and priorities for your child and family — toward which you and the early learning team will be working.

-Once enrolled, your family will be eligible for the following services:
+Once your family is enrolled, you will be eligible for the following services.

 Home & Community Visits: Based on priorities families identify we can help find ways (activities or strategies) to work with their child at home and in community settings where children this age typically spend time.